Parole Board rules Baby P’s mother should be freed from jail

 Tracey Connelly was jailed at the Old Bailey in 2009 for causing or allowing the death of her 17-month-old son Peter at their home in Tottenham, north London, on August 3 2007.

-Connelly admitted the offence and was handed a sentence of imprisonment for public protection (IPP) with a minimum term of five years.
+Connelly, now 40, admitted the offence and was handed a sentence of imprisonment for public protection with a minimum term of five years.

-The Parole Board said on Wednesday: “After considering the circumstances of her offending and time on licence, the progress made while in custody, the evidence presented at the hearing and the recommendations of the witnesses, the panel was satisfied that Ms Connelly was suitable for release.”

-This is Connelly’s fourth review by the Parole Board since she was jailed.
-The decision was meant to be made last year but had been delayed for more reports and information.
+Her boyfriend Steven Barker and his brother Jason Owen were convicted of the same offence.

+A series of reviews identified missed opportunities for officials to save the toddler’s life had they reacted properly to warning signs.

+“Parole reviews are undertaken thoroughly and with extreme care.
+Protecting the public is our number one priority.”

+According to a parole report, at the time of her crimes Connelly, then 25, got into relationships quickly, used sex to “help her feel better about herself” and had an “inability to control extreme emotions”.
+She was also described as “manipulative” and lacking in empathy.

-Connelly was let out on licence in 2013 but was recalled to prison in 2015 for breaching her parole conditions.
+Connelly was let out on licence in 2013 but recalled to prison in 2015 for breaching her parole conditions by “developing intimate personal relationships” online and inciting another resident at her accommodation to engage in “inappropriate sexualised behaviour”.

+This is her fourth parole review.
+The decision was meant to be made last year but was delayed to obtain more information.

 Register for free to continue reading